-The following Banking & Finance practice note Produced in partnership with Ince and Co provides comprehensive and up to date legal information covering:
+The following Banking & Finance practice note produced in partnership with Ince & Co provides comprehensive and up to date legal information covering:

 This Practice Note details those aspects of the sale and purchase of superyachts that notably differ from similar transactions involving commercial ships.
 For more information on the position in relation to commercial vessels generally, see Practice Note: Sale and purchase of second-hand vessels.